tidyverse/tibble/tests/testthat/_snaps/subsetting.md

     Code
       foo[-4]
     Condition
-      Error in `vectbl_as_col_location()`:
+      Error in `nchar()`:
-      !
-Can't negate columns past the end. i Location 4 doesn't exist.
-      i There are only 3 columns.
-    Code
+      ! number of characters is not computable in "bytes" encoding, element 1 Code
       foo[c(1:3, NA)]
     Condition